winitzki/scall/tutorial/programming_dhall.md

 There are often several ways of implementing a `Filterable` typeclass for a given functor.
 The combinators `filterableLFix` and `filterableLFixEither` are two possibilities among many.

+These combinators provide a non-greedy filter for the least fixpoint types.
+For the greatest fixpoints, the "greedy" filter is the only one available.
+The reason is that a non-greedy filter cannot be guaranteed to terminate.

+To see why, consider an infinite sequence `False, False, False, ...`  of type `InfSeq Bool` (as shown in the chapter "Church encodings of more complicated types").
+Suppose we needed to filter sequences of type `InfSeq Bool` to keep only values equal to `True`.
+A `filter` method must return a result value of type `InfSeq Bool`, which requires us to compute at least the first element of the resulting sequence.
+But the computation of the first element of the filtered sequence requires to find the first value `True` in the input sequence.
+It is not possible to know in advance whether a given sequence of type `InfSeq Bool` contains any `True` values at any position (the value `True` could be first found after a million `False` values, say).
+The filter function will need to iterate over the entire sequence, looking for any element equal to `True`.
+This computation cannot terminate and cannot be implemented in Dhall.

 ## Applicative type constructors and their combinators